-Cornbread is given an extra boost of fall flavors with roasted sweet potatoes.
-This Sweet Potato Cornbread is nutritious and a holiday-perfect dish!
+This special cornbread is given a boost of fall flavors with roasted sweet potatoes.
+Sweet potato cornbread is exceptionally tender, nutritious, and delicious.

-My all time favorite cornbread is this ultra moist, tall, sweet, and corny version that I use with all the best chunky chili one can eat.
+My all time favorite cornbread is this ultra moist, tall, sweet, and corn-filled version that I use with all the award winning chunky chili one can eat.
 Those are classic, fail proof recipes anytime I want great go-to meals.

-But I do love shaking things up according to the seasons.
+But I do love shaking things up according to the time of year.
 Whether it’s haircuts, decorations, or recipes…change is the only constant when it comes to seasons.

 Cornbread is given an extra boost of fall flavors with roasted sweet potatoes.
 This Sweet Potato Cornbread is nutritious and a holiday-perfect dish!
 Sweet potatoes can be roasted and mashed ahead of time, for ease of preparation.

-- 1 large sweet potato (yielding 1.5 cups mashed; roasting instructions below)
+- 2 medium-small sweet potatoes (yielding 1.5 cups mashed; roasting instructions below)

 - 1 cup whole grain cornmeal